nooralbonne/my-notes/README.md

 ( terminal?
 App that allow users and developer to use pc using command)
-Version control system: Software tool that helps to changes to files or codes for any collection of files over time.
-+ (its useful to track your history and see exactly what you did in the previous versions of your code).
+Version control system: Software tool that helps to changes to files or codes for any collection of files over time. and (its useful to track your history and see exactly what you did in the previous versions of your code).
 Git system: pure example of Version control system ( trackes changes of computer files and its common between developers to share source